We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Early Theme Park Entry

-Early Theme Park Entry applies to the four Disney parks every day.
+Early Theme Park Entry applies to the four Disney parks, every single day.
 This is a change from Extra Magic Hours, which only allowed early entry at specified parks on certain days.

 For all the details we know so far, and my thoughts on this resort guest benefit, read through my Disney Early Theme Park Entry guide.